dvcoders/15fa-intro-web/README.md

 > What is your browser's Web Inspector (aka Developer Tools) and how can you use it to poke around in a page's HTML?

-> What happens when you click "search" on google.com?
+### What happens when you click "search" on google.com?

+Some amazing people detailed and described **every single step** from pressing `Enter/Return ⏎` on your keyboard to accessing a server on a CDN.

+It's amazing and it's called [what happens when?](https://github.com/what-happens-when) - you should read the entire thing, it's absolutey fascinating!